 The last two rooms are the two bedrooms.
 One is utterly empty- the one on the left- while the other is my room, and thus more full.
 I haven’t had any reason to use the spare bedroom in years, and so it has remained an empty and dead room for quite a long time.

 I stepped into the house, and tossed my shoes and coat into the nearby closet.
 It had rained a couple days ago, but it was dry now.
 However, that didn’t mean that the weather wasn’t getting progressively chillier.

-I thought about stopping in my kitchen for a late night snack, but decided against it so that I could just get some more rest.
-It had been way too long since I had just stopped to take a sleep.
+I thought about stopping in my kitchen for a late-night snack, but decided against it so that I could just get some more rest.
+It had been way too long since I had just stopped to sleep.
 My sleeping was certainly getting worse with every day that passed.
 It was hard to balance a job on top of other, more personal activities.

 I walked past my kitchen, and toward my bedroom.
 This would be one well deserved rest.
 I haven’t had the chance to sleep this well in ages.

 I groggily stumbled into my room, and let myself fall onto my floor bound mattress.
 I didn’t have any need for a taller bed frame, so I didn’t bother trying to get one.
 It’s not like anyone came into my bedroom for any reason.
 God, not that I’d want anyone to come into my bedroom with me.

 I lay in bed, and closed my eyes.
 I hadn’t bothered turning on any lights in my house, now that I thought about it.
 I had just gotten used to the darkness rather fast.
 I was okay with that.
 I didn’t like spending extra money on my electric bill anyway.